EHfive/einat-ebpf/README.md

-> [!WARNING]
-> This application is currently under heavy development, do not use in production.

-# eBPF Full Cone NAT
+# eBPF-based Endpoint-Independent NAT

 This eBPF application implements an "Endpoint-Independent Mapping" and "Endpoint-Independent Filtering" NAT(network address translation) on TC egress and ingress hooks.
+It supports Endpoint-Independent NAT for IPv4/IPv6 TCP/UDP/ICMP.

 ## Requirement